 Chicken, lamb, pork and turkey.
 The trick here is to go for lean meats.
 If you go for 100 grams of broiled chicken, you are in for 32.8 grams of protein.
 Pork chops and loin are also quite high on protein levels with every 100 grams serving packing 30 grams of protein.

-Fish (I eat a lot of).
+Fish (I eat a lot of it).
 Potent protein such as tuna with 30 grams of protein per every 100 grams.
-Salmon and Halibut are packed with 27 grams of protein per every 100 gram serving while Anchovies carry 29 grams of protein in the same amount.
+Salmon and Halibut are packed with 27 grams of protein per every 100 gram serving while Anchovies carry 29 grams of protein.